mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.4.0/release-notes/index.md

 ## Updates

-* Update SDK to v0.57.3.
+* Updated SDK to v0.57.3.

 ## Notes

 * A `pod replace` operation is required if there are existing deployments of older versions on DC/OS 2.0.
-Please check the SDK release notes for details at <https://github.com/mesosphere/dcos-commons/releases/tag/0.57.3>.
+See the SDK release notes for details at <https://github.com/mesosphere/dcos-commons/releases/tag/0.57.3>.

 # Version v1.2.0

 ## New features

-* Add option to configure the token refresh interval for Prometheus agent discovery task.
+* Added option to configure the token refresh interval for Prometheus agent discovery task.

 ## Updates

-* Change default token refresh interval for Prometheus agent discovery task to 1 hour.
+* Changed default token refresh interval for Prometheus agent discovery task to 1 hour.
-* Upgrade version of Go to 1.13.
+* Upgraded version of Go to 1.13.
-* Fix typo in "dcos monitoring describe" CLI subcommand.
+* Fixed typo in "dcos monitoring describe" CLI subcommand.

 # Version v1.1.0